lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

 -->
 ![](assets/create-user-group.png)

 These product profiles are synced with the Brand Portal user interface every 8 hours and visible as groups in Brand Portal.
+Once you add users and create product profiles, and add users to those product profiles, you can assign roles to users and groups in Brand Portal.

 >[!NOTE]
 >
 >To create groups in Brand Portal, from Adobe Admin Console, use **Products** page &gt; **Product Profiles**, instead of **User** page &gt; **User Groups**.
 Product profiles in Adobe Admin Console are used to create groups in Brand Portal.

-After you add users and create product profiles, and add users to those product profiles, you can assign roles to users and groups in Brand Portal.

 ## Add a user {#add-a-user}